 It is generally very safe to travel in Senegal as a tourist.
 The country has had peace and stability in the political climate for many years, although there is still a fraction connected with the question of south and north Senegal with activity on rare occasions at the borders to Guinea or Mali.
 But our area is very peaceful.
 People are open, friendly and often wishing to talk.
 With a normal sensible attitude as a tourist, you will not have trouble regarding theft or robbery.

 Visa, passport, travel insurance

 Most European countries do not need a visa for Senegal.
 For Norwegian citizens visa is at the moment required.
-You need to be prepared for an overnight stop in Banjul to sort out the visa.
+You need to be prepared for an overnight stop in Banjul to sort out the visa in the Gambia.
+If you arrive a Friday, you may not sort out the visa until the Monday, so choose your arrival date carefully.
 We help to book your overnight stay, if you would like us to.

 Visa is not required for EU citizens.
 However, you need your passport readily available as we stop at several cheque points travelling from The Gambia to Senegal.
 It is also advisable to bring a few photocopies of the first pages of your passport.
 Should you loose your passport it is then much easier when needing to apply for a temporary visa.

 Make sure you have a valid travel insurance, as the guesthouses are not liable for illness, theft or changes from the Flight companies.

 Vaccine against yellow fever is a requirement.